cscheid/cscheid.net/advice/students.md

 When we meet, you should expect a lively discussion.
 That's because I want our mistakes and bad ideas to show up sooner rather than later.
+You should also bring a written document describing what you tried, what worked, and what didn't, and what's getting you stuck.
+Make an effort to write these things down as they are happening, and not an hour before the meeting: the process of writing down is a great way to help your thinking (this has been reinvented many times in the past: you might know it as [rubber-duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging))

 If you're getting started in research, you will have read more research papers than written them.
-Maybe you think that the research process is neat and orderly, like the structure of a good paper: we think of a problem, we find related work, come up with a new idea, test it, and then think of what's next.
+That might give you the impression the research process is neat and orderly, like the structure of a good
+paper: we think of a problem, we find related work, come up with a new idea, test it, and then think of what's next.
 Well, it's nothing like that.
 It's messy: we know where we want to go, but we do not really know how to get there (that's the point!).
 Matt Might has a famous, great